 Beech Leaves on Snow

 To hold the leaves in place during UV exposure, the plate and leaves were covered with thin plastic film and placed in an exposure unit equipped with a vacuum pump that evacuates air, pressing the leaves firmly to the surface of the plate.
 The plate, leaves and plastic cover could then be exposed while under pressure because even small movements would result in a blurry image.
 After a minute-long UV exposure, the leaves were removed and the plate was “developed” by placing it in water.
 Those parts of the emulsion that had been exposed to light dissolved and washed away, leaving only those sections of emulsion which had been protected from light by plant material.
-As you can see in the image, thinner areas of leaf allowed some light to pass through, thus partially exposing the emulsion beneath.
+As is evident, thinner areas of leaf allowed some light to pass through, thus partially exposing the emulsion beneath.
 Any protected emulsion remaining on the plate after washing was then hardened or “fixed” into place by drying and re-exposing the plate to prolonged light.
 The fixed lumps and crevices thus created an exact replica of leaf in direct proportion to the protection afforded by the remnants of leaf material to the underlying emulsion during exposure.

 Previous